Joe Harvey (footballer): Management career

 Wanting to find his way into top-level management, Harvey took control of struggling Barrow.
 Keeping the club in the league proved near impossible; the squad consisted of just five players upon his appointment.
 Consequently, Harvey had to apply for re-election by goal average only in 1955–56.
 He soon left Barrow and was appointed manager of Workington in 1956, where he initially struggled too, but Harvey's influence gradually saw the Workington nearing promotion.
 He applied for the vacant manager's job at his beloved Newcastle United in 1958, but lost out to Charlie Mitten.
 The position became available again in 1962 and this time Harvey was successful in his application.

 Newcastle United

+Harvey originally joined the coaching staff after he retired from playing.
+He was still a backroom staff member when the "Magpies" won the FA Cup again in 1954–55.

 Harvey was appointed manager of Newcastle United in 1961.

 In 1968–69 he won the Fairs Cup with Newcastle.

 The last player Harvey signed at this time was John Tudor who was signed for a bargain £888 from Sheffield United and he proved to be an outstanding strike partner for Malcolm Macdonald.
 With the new look side in place, Newcastle finished 11th in 1971–72.
 For 1972–1973 Harvey again used Newcastle's excellent youth system and brought through young fullbacks Alan Kennedy and Irving Nattrass.
 Newcastle improved and finished eighth, just missing out on qualifying for the UEFA Cup.
 Tony Green was forced to retire at just 26 because of constant knee injuries and Harvey used the compensation money Newcastle got to sign his replacement Terry McDermott from Bury.